Hozukii/linked-blog-starter-md/School/TOK/Draft 2.md

 ### Introduction
 ### Object 1: 1943 Enigma I cipher machine used by the German military in WWII
 The Enigma I cipher machine is a encryption device used during WWII predominately by the Germans.
 The device was used to be able to send sensitive information without the risk of being leaked to allied forces.
 The Enigma I cipher machine was eventually decrypted by polish codebreakers.
 The Enigma I cipher machine is important to the exhibition because it illustrates the perpetual improvement of knowledge due to the nature of particular fields of knowledge.
 Encryption and decryption are often called a cat and mouse game.
 When new encryption methods are introduced, code breakers will eventually find a way to decrypt the encryption and a improved encryption method will be introduced and so on.
-The
+As long as knowledge keeps improving over time, the cycle will never end.
+In other words, as long as the cycle prevails, we can know that knowledge is improving.
+Specifically with encryption and the Enigma I cipher machine, improvement in knowledge is further displayed by the fact that there are websites that are able to decrypt the cipher in seconds.
+This object among many highlights how some type of knowledge is ever improving because of its rivalrous nature.
+However, the Enigma I cipher machine is specifically significant because anyone with a internet connection can know the improvement in knowledge.
 ### Object 2: Antiseptic Principle of the Practice of Surgery
 ![[Pasted image 20240505214532.png|400]]